 There are few things in this world as adorable as a puppy or kitten.
 It’s insanely difficult to stare into one’s soulful eyes and not take it home with you immediately.
 But as tempting as it might be to grab it (plus as many of its littermates as you can possibly fit in your car), it’s important not to rush into any pet adoption.
-In honor of Adopt-a-Cat Month, before you bring home a four-legged companion, be sure you’re doing the right thing by asking yourself the following questions:
+Before you bring home a four-legged companion, be sure you’re doing the right thing by asking yourself the following questions:

 Is your home situation stable?